marcofugaro/threejs-modern-app/README.md

 ### webgl.onUpdate((dt, time) => {})

 Subscribe to the update `requestAnimationFrame` without having to create a component.
+If needed you can later unsubscribe the function with `webgl.offUpdate(function)`.

 | Parameter | Description                                                                                  |
 | --------- | -------------------------------------------------------------------------------------------- |